minio/docs/source/includes/common-minio-tiering.rst

 This example assumes that the specified aliases have the necessary permissions for creating policies and users on the deployment.
-See :ref:`minio-users` and :ref:`minio-policy` for more complete documentation on MinIO users and policies respectively.
+See :ref:`minio-users` and :ref:`MinIO Policy Based Access Control <minio-policy>` for more complete documentation on MinIO users and policies respectively.

 .. end-create-transition-user-desc